darthcodemonkey/Stargate/PROJECT-RULES.md

 - **Language & stack**:
   - Default stack is **.NET / C#** when unspecified, but **any language/stack is allowed** if explicitly chosen for a given exercise.
   - When deviating from .NET, **document the chosen stack** at the top of the exercise/readme.
-- **Pragmatic completeness**:
-  - It is **acceptable** for interview snippets to be **partially implemented** (e.g., missing persistence, error handling) **if the missing parts are clearly called out**.
-  - For "production-style" exercises, explicitly mark them as such and then follow stricter SmokyMtnTaco-style quality standards.
 - **Tests**:
   - New example services/components **should have at least one test** that demonstrates:
     - Happy path behavior, and